-Happy Chinese New Year/春节快乐!
-Were you born in the Year of the Ox/牛年?
-2021 marks the Ox’s year, but are you aware of the traits the Ox possesses?
-Most will probably know they are hard working, strong, reliable, fair, conscientious and methodical.
+Happy Chinese/Lunar New Year/春节快乐!
+Were you born in the Year of the Rabbit/牛年?
+2023 marks the Rabbit’s year (or Cat if you follow the Vietnamese New Year traditions), but are you aware of the traits the Rabbit possesses?
+Most will probably know they are supposed to be polite, gentle, kind, patient, responsible.
 But what about the bad points?
 Below I’ve complied a horoscope for each of the 12 Chinese Zodiac animals based on the traits you should watch out for or avoid in them.
 I’ve also provided words, phrases and idioms that use the animal names in them to emphasise their negative points as well as examples of infamous people who were born in those years.
 So if you want to learn some unnecessary but interesting and often rude Chinese phrases and know who you share your sign with, keep on reading.

 Just as actual rats are usually depicted in a negative light, those born in the Year of the Rat are greedy, vindictive, scheming and cunning (how else do you think the Rat won the race to become the first animal?).
 They’re selfish – always putting their own interests first, arrogant and tight when it comes to their money and belongings.
 Rats may be the smallest of the 12 animals but they’re one of the most ruthless too.

 獐头鼠目 (zhāngtóu-shǔmù) – literally “head of a river deer, eye of a rat”, or “ugly and shifty-looking”